 Exact measurements are listed below in the recipe card.
 Make sure you scroll down to print and save the recipe for later!

 - Fresh Strawberries

 - Chocolate Almond Bark

 - Toothpicks - okay, technically not an ingredient, but you do need toothpicks to help you create the heart shapes.

-How to Make Heart Shape Strawberries
+Step 1: How to Make Heart Shaped Strawberries

 Take the stem off of the strawberries, don't cut the stem, just pull it off.
 Then cut the strawberries in half and lay them flat on a cutting board.